-If you prefer a utility watch that holds its value through daily wear and tear, G Shock will not let you down.
+If you prefer a utility watch that holds its value through daily wear and tear, G-Shocks will not let you down.

 Casio Pro Trek

 As the name already indicates, Casio Pro Trek aims at outdoor people who need a watch, a barometer, a thermometer, an altimeter, and a compass in the same device.

 Focusing on simplicity and minimalism, a standard Casio classic gives you an affordable choice while still being 100% reliable.

 Are you heading for a formal event?
 Put on a Casio Dress if you need a sleek, visually pleasant timepiece that goes with your outfits.

 If you want to have your watch examined at the store, remember to bring your receipt or other evidence that verifies the deal.

 Errors caused by mistreatments or failing attempts to fix the watch yourself would disqualify the item from the guarantee.

 Choosing Casio vs G Shock is not as much of a challenge once you get to know about their characteristics.

-Last Updated on November 13, 2021 by The o.d.m team
+Last Updated on May 9, 2022 by The o.d.m team

 The o.d.m team is a group of watch enthusiasts and experts who share their knowledge to watch lovers all over the world.
 The o.d.m team has won many popular watch design trophies including the iF Design Award China, Germany’s Reddot Design Award & IF Design Award, USA’s Good Design Award, and Japan’s Good Design Award.
 They’re also a regular guest of the Baselworld trade show.